velartrill/velartrill.github.io/orig/conspirators.md

 I feel humiliated.
 But he doesn't laugh.
 He doesn't mock me.
 He just holds me tight, hugs me close to his chest.
 Ruffles my hair, tells me it's okay, tells me to take my time.
 I just want to blurt it out and get it over with but I can't make the words come out.

 "I was sh-sh-shadowing him," I finally manage.
-"They had to go into the city every now'n again to buy the drugs, so I found the d-d-dealer and I just wait until he shows up.
+"They had to go into the city every now'n again to buy the drugs, so I found the d-d-dealer and I shadow her all day and I just wait until he shows up.
 And I follow him out into the forest and they catch me."
 I'm hyperventilating, I realize.
 My words are spilling out my mouth like an overflowing bucket.
 "It was a week before I could escape.
 A w-w-week.
 They had me for a wh-whole week—"

 "Who—?"
 Lena murmurs.

 "Him.
 From the other night."
 I can't make myself say his name.
 "He caught me out in the forest and I— I was there f-f-for a week.
 A whole week.
 They used me.
-They used me and used me and used me.
+They used me and use me and use me.
 I can't make them stop.
 They won't stop hurting me, they're tearing my clothes off and he won't stop choking me, I can't breathe, I can't— he's—"

 "Rhea.
 Hey."
 Lena hugs me tightly.
 "It's all over.
 It was all a long time ago—"